thephez/docs-platform/docs/tutorials/identities-and-names/register-a-name-for-an-identity.md

 ## Overview

-Dash Platform names make cryptographic identities easy to remember and communicate.
-An identity may have multiple alias names (`dashAliasIdentityId`) in addition to its default name (`dashUniqueIdentityId`).
+Dash Platform names make cryptographic identities easy to remember and communicate by enabling them to link to one or more names.
 Additional details regarding identities can be found in the [Identity description](../../explanations/identity.md).

-**Note**: An identity must have a default name before any aliases can be created for the identity.

 ## Prerequisites